Audit & CR/NC Courses

 Credit/No Credit for Undergraduate Courses

-- Instructors and Department Chairs are required to give students permission to take a course Credit/No Credit.
+- Advisors are required to give students permission to take a course Credit/No Credit.

 - Each college and department has the final authority in determining the extent of its participation in the program.
 All students should be made aware of the applicability of this program in the college in which they are enrolled.